Devon Air Ambulance: Finances

-DAAT typically receives no funding from the government (although in 2021 it received £317,000 in government grants), nor the National Lottery, relying instead on public and businesses donations, plus income generated by its shops and society lottery helps to meet annual running costs.
-In 2022, the charity raised £10.4M and spent £7.9M, of which £6.9M was used to operate the two air ambulances and critical care cars.
+DAAT typically receives no funding from the government (although in 2021 it received £317,000 in government grants from Covid support), nor the National Lottery, relying instead on public and businesses donations, plus income generated by its shops and society lottery helps to meet annual running costs.

+In 2024, the charity's income was £15.8M and it spent £14.8M, of which £9.2M (62%) was used to provide its charitable service.

+The charity has 177 employees, of which 42 are paid between £60,000 and £120,000 per year.

 Both helicopters bear the signature of television presenter and patron Jennie Bond, who named the charity as her choice during her appearance in the show I'm a Celebrity...Get Me Out of Here!.
 The money raised enabled the charity to buy a GPS moving map system for the first helicopter.

 BBC Radio Devon also ran a two-year appeal which raised the final £850,000 needed to buy a second owned aircraft (G-DAAN).